-The consolidated financial statements of StorageVault Canada Inc. and its subsidiary (the "Corporation") as at and for the year ended December 31, 2014 were authorized for issuance by the Board of Directors of the Corporation on April 21, 2015.
+The interim consolidated financial statements of StorageVault Canada Inc. and its subsidiary (the "Corporation") as at and for the three and nine months ended September 30, 2015 were authorized for issuance by the Board of Directors of the Corporation on November 24, 2015.
 The Corporation is incorporated under the Business Corporations Act of Alberta and is domiciled in Canada.
 Its shares are publicly traded on the TSX Venture Exchange.
-The address of its registered office is $1000 - 250 \, 2^{\text{nd}}$ Street SW, Calgary, AB, T2P 0C1.
+The address of its registered office is 1000 - 250 2nd Street SW, Calgary, AB, T2P 0C1.

 The Corporation's primary business is renting fixed and portable self storage units to residential and commercial customers in British Columbia, Alberta, Saskatchewan, Manitoba, and Ontario.
-The Corporation also actively seeks financially accretive properties in other Canadian locations in order to expand its network of portable storage units.